otriesch/BitbucketRepFiles/README.md

 # BitbucketRepFiles
-Dokuwiki plugin to show zje files in a Bitbucket repository
+Dokuwiki plugin to show the files in a Bitbucket repository